Inventory7

 — 6 minutes reading

-One of the most important aspects of every item-based business is your inventory.
-Your inventory is the primary source of your revenue.
-So it’s essential to be smart when deciding how much inventory you have, how much to store, and how much to reorder.
+With any goods-based business, inventory is the primary source of revenue.
+So, it’s essential to be smart when holding inventory.
 It can be tempting to keep excess inventory to ensure you’ll always be able to provide for your customers.
 But is carrying excess inventory really the best idea?
 How do you know when you have too much inventory on hand?
 What happens to excess inventory if you’re unable to sell it?

-This article will help you understand the different aspects of inventory control.
-As well as share some general rules of thumb.
+This article will help you understand the different aspects of inventory control, including some general rules of thumb.

 It’s important to note that when we talk about excess inventory, we aren’t talking about safety stock.
 We have a blog dedicated to safety stock and its relation to reorder points if you want to learn more.